 We invite our member schools to submit yearbooks, newspapers, literary magazines, online news or literary websites, and broadcast packages for thorough, comprehensive critiques.

-Our summer 2020 critique deadline has been extended through September 30.
 We encourage you to read through the frequently asked questions below before beginning your submission.

 Frequently Asked Questions